carlosmariacaraccia/LectorDeCamara/README.md

 # Code

 ## Please note that this is small part of a bigger project I have developed for Meat Trade.
 Take into account that I want to show my knowledge of the different frameworks and how to integrate them, so I have mixed SwiftUI, UIKit with and without storyboards.
 The read deal would be to split each framework by its self, but I don't currently have the time for it.

+### For recruiters, the project consists on a app that loads a file and stores it in core data, this is done by creating an app extension and an app group to access both databases.
+After data is loaded I create a table view where I can add new items.
+Once the item is added we use the camera to capture the code from the labels and if they match with the codes previously stored we add it to a pallet.